rawgene/rawg/doc/userguide.md

 ![add workflows](add_workflows.gif)

 ### Submit analysis
 Finally, the defined session is submitted.
 A workflow schematic is generated and displayed in the **SESSION INFO** tab.
 This schematic tries to follow [CWL viewer](http://link_to_cwl_viewer)'s style.
-At the bottem of the same tab, the schematic, cwl workfklow file, cwl input file can be downloaded.
+At the bottem of the same tab, the schematic, cwl workfklow file and input file can be downloaded.
+The cwl files can be used for local execution as long as files paths are correctly resolved.
 Note that the workflow generation script runs every 15 s on the server so you may need to wait 15 s at most.

 KNOWN ISSUE: the workflow schematic will not display automatically and the user needs to refresh the webpage for the diagram to load correctly.
 ![submit analysis](submit.gif)